Terms and Conditions

 - The application fee is non-refundable in any circumstance.

-- For students in their first year of participation in the Comox Valley School District International Student Program, the following will apply:
+- For students in their first year of participation in the Comox Valley School District International Student Program, including all summer camp and short term programs the following will apply:

 - The full tuition fee, less the application fee and homestay placement fee, will be refunded upon receipt of satisfactory evidence that the Study Permit was not approved by Citizenship and Immigration Canada (CIC):